• Home

 Jeni's Splendid Cheesecake Ice Cream Base

-I didn't realize the genius of Jeni's ice cream until recently.
-She makes her ice cream with a recipe that does not include eggs, but is just as creamy and smooth as the egg type.
+This ice cream base does not contain eggs, but is just as creamy and smooth as the egg type.
 The secret is harnessing the natural proteins in the milk, casein and whey, to do the same job as the eggs.
 This involves boiling the milk, using a small amount of cream cheese and adding in a starch such as cornstarch or tapioca.
 The recipe is called a base because you can flavor it with whatever you want.
 For this batch I used Oreos, but sometimes I leave them out and just increase the vanilla.

 More Cookies & Cream Ice Cream Notes

-Cream Cheese: Some people can detect the cream cheese and others say they cannot.
-I can, and which is why I was going back and forth on calling it Cheesecake Cake Cream.
+Cream Cheese: The small amount of cream cheese is key to the recipe.
+Some people can detect the cream cheese and others say they cannot.
+I can, which is why I was going back and forth on calling it Cheesecake Cake Cream.

 Sweetness Level: This ice cream is sweet, but not overly so in my opinion.
 If you tend to find a lot of ice creams sweet, you might want to use a different recipe.
 Cutting the sugar and corn syrup isn't really an option because you need the proper ratios for a smooth & creamy consistency.